raphaelgatti/v2-ach-api-docs/source/includes/_documents.md

 }
 ```

-Fetch a list of Documents which belong to a Customer.
+Retrieve a list of Documents which belong to a Customer.

 <aside class="reminder">This endpoint [requires](#authentication) an OAuth access token with the `ManageCustomers` scope.</aside>